teppokoivula/SearchEngine/README.md

 </body>
 ```

-You can also pass an array to render(), rendering only specific features.
-Here's an example of rendering just the form and results list without styles or scripts:
+You can pass an array to `render()`, rendering only specific features.
+Here's an example of rendering just the form and results list while omitting styles and/or scripts:

 ```
 <?php namespace ProcessWire; ?>